 Tips for Safety

-• If you see a snake, stop and keep your distance.
+• If you see a snake, stop and keep your distance (including any children or pets that you may have with you).
 Give the snake plenty of room to get away.

 • Wear heavy boots that are four inches above the ankle, and long pants when hiking.